-There are plenty of other resources online if you want some more information about types of fishing lures.
+There are plenty of other resources online if you want some more information about fishing lure types.

 Please leave a comment below if you have any other types of lures or particular ones that you recommend.
 We love to hear from our readers and learn from their wisdom and experience.